 Rhodes: My Medieval Time Machine

-Lindos in the afternoon was pure white sugar cubes tumbling down to a perfect bay.
-We climbed to the Acropolis (donkey or feet — we chose feet) and the view made me dizzy — turquoise water, Paul's Bay, and the tiny village below.
-We had lunch at Mavrikos in Lindos square — octopus stifado that fell apart with a fork, local wine that tasted like sunshine.
+We took a taxi south to Lindos in the afternoon — pure white sugar cubes tumbling down to an impossibly blue bay.
+The Acropolis rises above it all, accessible by donkey or determined feet (we chose feet, felt it earned).
+From the top, the view spun me dizzy — turquoise water, Paul's Bay curved like a comma, the tiny village impossibly far below.
+We ate lunch at Mavrikos in the square afterward — octopus stifado that fell apart at the touch of a fork, local wine that tasted like bottled sunshine and island stone.

 Getting Around Rhodes